QubesUsersBerlin/QubesUsersBerlin.github.io/README.md

 **Qubes Users Berlin monthly meetings are currently every last Friday of each month!**

-We look forward to welcoming you and discussing topics related to Qubes OS with you! :)
+We look forward to discussing topics related to Qubes OS with you! :)

 A small presentation/discussion on different topics is planned for every meeting.